 How we can help you

-There are a number of ways which we can help you from traditional face-to-face sessions to Skype counselling and WhatsUpp support groups.
+There are a number of ways which we can help you from traditional face-to-face sessions to online counselling (via zoom) and WhatsUpp support groups.
 A few of our methods are listed below:

 - Short-term psychotherapy and counselling